Gabor frames and deep scattering networks in audio processing: Theoretical Results

-where $\chi$ is the indicator function. \end{proposition}
+where $\chi$ is the indicator function. \end{Proposition}

-Equation \eqref{eq:prop} shows that for slowly varying amplitude functions $A_n$, the first layer mainly captures the contributions near the frequencies of the tone's harmonics.
-Obviously, for time-sections during which the envelopes $A_n$ undergo faster changes, such as during a tone's onset, energy will also be found outside a small interval around the harmonics' frequencies and thus the error estimate \eqref{eq:prop1} becomes less stringent.
+\begin{Remark} Equation \eqref{eq:prop} shows that for slowly varying amplitude functions $A_n$, the first layer mainly captures the contributions near the frequencies of the tone's harmonics.
+Obviously, for time sections during which the envelopes $A_n$ undergo faster changes, such as during a~tone's onset, energy will also be found outside a~small interval around the harmonics' frequencies and thus the error estimate Equation \eqref{eq:prop1} becomes less stringent.
+The~second term of the error in Equation \eqref{eq:prop1} depends only on the window $g_1$ and its behavior is governed by the frequency decay of $g_1$.
+Note that the error bound increases for lower frequencies, as the separation of the fundamental frequency and corresponding harmonics by the analysis window deteriorates. \end{Remark}

-\begin{proof} \textit{Step1} -- Using the signal model for tones as input, interchanging the finite sum with the integral and performing a substitution $t' = t - \alpha k,$ we obtain
+\begin{proof} \textit{Step 1}: Using the signal model for tones as input, interchanging the finite sum with the integral and performing a~substitution $u = t - \alpha_1 k,$ we obtain